-Agri-food market for seniors includes all types of food products that can be bought in grocery supermarkets, greengrocers pharmacies and are enriched in specific nutrients.
+Agrifood market for seniors includes all types of food products that can be bought in grocery shops, supermarkets, greengrocers or pharmacies and are enriched in specific nutrients.
 These products are not labelled for elderly people, but because of their enrichment, they are adapted to senior people's need.
-This category of food product could be preferentially targeted towards the senior community that are still healthy, to prevent potential malnutrition.
+This category of food product could be preferentially targeted towards the part of elderly people that are still healthy, to prevent potential malnutrition.
 In the current context, the "elderly food" market labelled as such is non-existent.
-The unfamiliarity of the elderly population with their nutrient needs makes it very difficult to target food products to population directly.
-However, tendencies are going towards healthier eating.
-Nowadays, food labelled as "organic", "glutenfree", "vegetarian" or "vegan" are on the rise.
-The ability to trace components of food products or consume locally grown and/or organic food is also becoming increasingly important in the eyes of consumers.
-This includes people aged over 65 years old.
+The unfamiliarity of the elderly population with their nutrient needs makes it very difficult to target food products to this population directly.
+However, food tendencies are going towards healthier eating.
+Nowadays, foods labelled as "organic", "gluten-free", "vegetarian" or "vegan" are on the rise.
+The ability to trace components of food products or consume locally-grown and/or organic food is also becoming increasingly important in the eyes of consumers.
+This includes people aged over 65.
 Thus, if this part of the population was aware of their needs, it would probably open new doors to the personalised market of nutrition for elderly.
-Importantly, the actors that want to position themselves in the personalised silver food market need to recognise that the purchasing power of 60+ years old is increasing.
+Importantly, the actors that want to position themselves in the personalised silver food market need to recognise that the purchasing power of those aged 60+ is increasing.
 With the proportion of elderly people increasing in each European country, there is a huge opportunity to satisfy their needs.

-In addition, specialised food is also an important part of the market of food products for elderly.
+In addition, specialised food is also an important part of the market of food products for the elderly.
 In this market segment, products like beverages, soup or sauces with high protein content, modified-texture food products (jellified or dehydrated products) can be included, among others.
-However, because of lack of knowledge in malnutrition or various food related issues that arise with age, this market is largely unknown and only specialised actors have invaded the market.
+However, because of the lack of knowledge in malnutrition or various physical eating related issues that arise with age, this market is largely unknown and only specialised actors have invaded the market.
+As people want to stay at home for as long as possible, the tendency might shift in the next few years, if the general population is more aware of the nutritional needs of elderly people.

-However, as people want to stay at home the longest possible time, the tendency might shift in the next few years if the general population is more aware of nutritious needs of elderly people.
-In fact, the market for people 85+ years old is production open to the largely commercialisation of new specialised food items.
-There are already products on the market, but the effort should be put on developing products that are easy to eat, contain nutrients necessary to fight malnutrition and most importantly look appealing and taste good.
+In fact, the market for people aged 85+ is largely open to the production and commercialisation of new specialised food items.
+There are already products on the market, but an effort should be put into developing products that are easy to eat, contain nutrients necessary to fight malnutrition and most importantly look appetising and taste good even if this is an enhanced taste.

-A specific segment of this market concerns food products for meal preparation in elderly residences.
-This market might be accessible if products are sold at low costs, especially for public residences that do not have a lot of funds to spend on food products and would rather go to vegetable, fruit or meat producers directly to reduce intermediary costs.
+A specific segment of this market concerns food products for meal preparation in elderly residencies.
+This market might be accessible if products are sold at a very low cost, especially for public residencies that do not have much funds to spend on food products and rather go to vegetable, fruit or meat producers directly to reduce intermediary costs.
 This might be different for private institutions.
-Therefore, if planning to target elderly residences, SMEs should commercialise specialised products that will be needed by these facilities, such as products with modified textures or increased nutrients content, among others.
+Therefore, if planning to target elderly residences, SMEs should commercialise specialised products that will be needed by these residencies, such as products with modified textures or increased nutrients content, among others.

 Proper packaging of food item is important when targeting specific populations.
-In fact, as people get older, their strength decreases, and they will more likely buy products that are in "easy to open" packages.
-SMEs and larger agri-food groups developing products targeted towards seniors are already thinking about such issues.
-Increasing letter sizes does not seem to be a strategy adopted by packaging leaders.
-Therefore, it might be considered as a common constrain when developing food product to consider the most convenient packaging solution for all, including the elderly population.
+In fact, as people get older, their strength decreases and they will more likely buy products that are in "easy to open" packages.
+SMEs and larger Agrifood groups already developing products targeted towards elderly are thinking about such issues.
+Increasing font size does not seem to be a strategy adopted by packaging leaders.
+Therefore, it might be considered as a common constrain when developing a food product to consider the most convenient packaging solution for all, including the elderly population.